There's something dying inside us, in this modern world saturated with speed and distractions.

 This multiplicity can be disorientating.

-Many people get lost in the terms, looking for «the right Tantra», without always grasping what is essential:
+Many get lost in the terminology, looking for «the right Tantra,» without always grasping the essential.

 how can we live the sacred without cutting ourselves off from life?